 Zolmitriptan can be taken as an oral tablet to dissolve in the mouth, an oral pill to swallow, and a nasal spray.

-The nasal spray works faster, providing noticeable relief as soon as 10 minutes (typically taking an hour to bring significant relief, while the oral forms take two hours.
+The nasal spray works faster, providing noticeable relief as soon as 10 minutes (typically taking an hour to bring significant relief).

 Octreotide or Sandostatin is a synthetic form of the brain hormone somatostatin.
-It’s an effective treatment for acute cluster headaches but not for migraines.
+It’s an effective medication for cluster headaches but not for migraines.

-An anesthetic or nerve blocker like lidocaine is a quick treatment for severe migraines and cluster headaches that you can’t take it with you.
+A nerve blocker like lidocaine is a quick treatment for migraines and cluster headaches — but you can’t take it with you.
 Some people experience improvements in their symptoms within 15 minutes.

-Only available in clinics and hospitals, administered by a medical professional at a medical facility that involves receiving an anesthetic injection into the back of the skull.
+It’s a procedure administered by a medical professional at a medical facility that involves receiving an anesthetic injection into the back of the skull.

-5. Local Nasal Anesthetic (for cluster headaches only)
+6. Local Nasal Anesthetic (for Cluster Headaches Only)

-Dihydroergotamine is a medication that may provide fast-acting pain relief for acute migraines and cluster headaches.
+Dihydroergotamine is a medication that may provide fast-acting pain relief for migraines and cluster headaches.

 Though generally not as effective a treatment as triptans, Dihydroergotamine is associated with a low risk of migraines returning within 24 hours.